Foot pain affects 1 in 5 people.

 Scenario 2: Podiatrist to Physio

-A podiatrist who is helping a client with chronic heel pain finds that there are factors from higher up contributing to the pain, such as gluteal weakness, hip rotation issues and core stability problems.
+A podiatrist who is helping a client with chronic knee pain finds that there are factors from higher up contributing to the pain, such as gluteal weakness, hip rotation issues and core stability problems.

 The podiatrist will often refer to the physiotherapist to help uncover the cause of the problem that may be higher up in the body, and prescribe exercises to release and strengthen the area.